We’ll be sorry to see you go

 Do we have your National Insurance number?

 If we need to sell shares as part of your transfer, then we’ll need your National Insurance number as well as confirmation of your nationality.
-Don’t forget that we’ll always reach out to you and we’ll never sell any stocks on your behalf.

 Are you happy with your investments?